Palace of the Kings of Navarre of Olite: Galería del Rey or Galería Dorada

 (Gallery's King or Golden gallery), is a gallery next to the King's chamber that overlooks the courtyard known as Patio de las Moreras.
 Composed of a wing with arches of Gothic tracery.
 These are two superimposed Gothic arches, the lower higher than the top.
-Divided into three vertical sections separated by diamond pillars, the two of the ends formed of five arches while the center is formed only four.
+Divided into three vertical sections separated by diamond pillars, two of the ends formed of five arches while the center is formed only four.

 Galería de la Reina

 (Queen's gallery) Located next to the Queen's chamber, it is a small garden for the exclusive use of the Queen.
-It lies within the typological known as hanging gardens since it is located several meters high.
-For the construction of these gardens it had to build a room known as the Arches to substantiate the gallery.
-The gallery is entirely rebuilt in a cloister way and is formed by high arches with Gothic tracery small ornaments at the top.
-This garden is one of the places sheltered from the wind, so it is the ideal place to build the Queen's garden.
+It lies within the feature known as hanging gardens since it is located several meters high.
+For the construction of these gardens a room known as the Arches had to be built to support the gallery.
+The gallery was entirely rebuilt as a cloister and is formed by high arches with Gothic tracery small ornaments at the top.
+This garden is one of the places sheltered from the wind, so it was the ideal place to build the Queen's garden.

 Torre de Fenero

-(Fenero's tower) Controlled the passage through the City gate of Fenero, so called because through this opened door in the Walls came hay carts.
+(Fenero's tower) Controlled the passage through the City gate of Fenero, so called because through this opened door in the walls came hay carts.
 It is a simple vain formed by a pointed arch without any decoration.

 Torre de la Atalaya, del Vigía or de la Joyosa Guarda

-So named because since it was a watchman notice of any incident that may occur in the vicinity.
-It is a square tower on whose crenellated terrace rises other smaller circulated.
-On the same the were located the watchman; It is so small that there is only space for one man.
-Adjoining the tower found another smaller cylindrical.
-In this tower stands a window lintel with original Gothic tracery, and wants to represent the eternal bond, one of the symbols of Charles III the Noble.
+So named because since it was a watchman notice of any incident that might occur in the vicinity.
+It is a square tower on whose crenellated terrace rises other smaller circular towers.
+There were located the watchman; it is so small that there is only space for one man.
+Adjoining the tower can be found a smaller one.
+In this tower stands a window lintel with original Gothic tracery, and symbols to represent the eternal bond, one of the emblems of Charles III the Noble.